aljosaosep/4DGVT/README.md

 # 4D Generic Video Object Proposals
 # Track, then Decide: Category-Agnostic Vision-based Multi-Object Tracking

-This repository contains code for the tracking system as described in
+This repository contains code for the work as described in

 **Track, then Decide: Category-Agnostic Vision-based Multi-Object Tracking.
 ICRA 2018. (https://arxiv.org/pdf/1712.07920.pdf)**